katernet/darkmode/README.md

 If you have a custom Alfred theme, you can change the name of the theme in the darkMode function.
 Change the second quote in the osascript commands.

-The script creates a folder in your Documents folder named 'Darkmode' to store the solar data and a log file.
+The script creates a folder in your Documents folder named 'darkmode' to store the solar database.
 If you want to change the folder location, change the "darkdir" global variable.

+A log file is stored in ~/Library/Logs which logs solar time changes and script errors.